TUM-DSE/cloud-lab/README.md

 ## Meeting place

-We will be meeting at the following location:
+We will be meeting at the following location for Q&A sessions:

 - Join Zoom Meeting: